-Fisher Maritime prepares drafts of contracts, specifications, and complete bid packages for new construction, conversion, overhaul, or repair.
+Fisher Maritime prepares drafts of contracts, specifications, and complete bid packages for new construction, conversion, overhaul, dry docking, and repair.
 We also provide a quality assurance review of already-drafted contracts and specifications.

 A presentation was made to the two parties to show why and how the inconsistencies and ambiguities could be equitably eliminated.
-The final contract containing Fisher Maritime's solutions was accepted by both parties, and provided the basis for a successful completion of the project with no disputes or delays.
+The final contract containing Fisher Maritime's solutions was accepted by both parties and provided the basis for successful completion of the project with no disputes or delays.